cellsim/piem/README.md

 ## Emulate network dynamics

-There is a helper script that can emulate network dynamics, and this can be helpful for emulate the wifi network.
+There is a helper script that can emulate network dynamics, and this can be helpful for emulate the dynamic network behavior.

 ```
 ./dynem.py -h